all-in-one-of/snippets/VEX_@Attributes.md

 `$NFRAMES` (the number of frames in the animation) = `$FEND - $FSTART + 1`.
 `$ACTIVETAKE` - Contains the name of the current take.

+`intrinsic` - being an extremely important and basic characteristic of a person or thing.

 # VEX
 Accumulate